buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ## Getting Started

 A detailed tutorial (German, based on v3.0.0) can be found here: [https://smarthome.buanet.de](https://smarthome.buanet.de/2019/05/iobroker-unter-docker-auf-der-synology-diskstation-v3/).
-Please notice that the old tutorial is outdated and does no longer work!

-For discussion and support please visit [ioBroker forum thread](http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or use the comments section at the linked tutorial.
+For discussion and support please visit [ioBroker forum thread](http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or join the ioBroker Community on Discord, Facebook or Telegram.

 Please do not contact me directly for any support-reasons.
 Every support question should be answered in a public place so every user can benefit from it .
 Thanks in advance.